Cob coaling

-Cob coaling, cob-a-coaling or cob calling was a traditional Bonfire Night custom practiced in the Yorkshire-Lancashire border region, which involved going door-to-door in groups and singing a song in return for Bonfire Night supplies.
+Cob coaling, cob-a-coaling or cob calling was a traditional Bonfire Night custom practiced in the Yorkshire-Lancashire border region, which involved groups of people going door-to-door and singing a song in return for Bonfire Night supplies.
 In more recent times, singers collected firewood and money for fireworks, but "coaling" refers to the coal that would previously have been collected.
 The Cob Coaling Song is listed as number 9234 in the Roud Folk Song Index.

 History

 The song was probably part of a medieval mummer's play before being adapted to modern Bonfire Night traditions.
 The practice of cob coaling has parallels in other festive door-to-door begging traditions such as wassailing and souling.

 Cob coaling was popular as recently as the 1970s, but probably died out some time in the 1980s.

 Song

 Traditional versions

 A version of the song was collected by the folklorist Ken Stubbs from Eddie Collins and Hazel Collins in 1964.
 The recording he made can be heard on the Vaughan Williams Memorial Library website.

 There are several variations to the song, but the following lyrics seem to have been a popular variant: